Elmo Paul Hohman: Early life

-He was born on August 2, 1894 in Salem, Washington County, Illinois, US.
+He was born on August 2, 1894, in Salem, Washington County, Illinois, US.
 His parents were Henry Hohman (1838–1897) and Caroline née Hoffman.
 His father was born in Germany, came to the United States in 1860 and served in the Union Army during the Civil War.
 The couple had eight children, one of whom died in infancy.

 Academic career

 The title of Hohman's BA history thesis at the University of Illinois was, The Ku Klux Klan: Its Origin, Growth, and Disbandment (1916).
 His MA history thesis at the same institution was, The Attitude of the Presbyterian Church in the United States Towards American Slavery (1917).
-He was a member of the Phi Beta Kappa Society.
+He was a member of the Phi Beta Kappa society.

 He was awarded the Ricardo Prize Scholarship in Economics in 1920.
 The following year he was appointed a tutor in economics, history and government at Harvard.
 The title of his 1925 PhD thesis was The American Whaleman: A Study of the Conditions of Labor in the Whaling Industry, 1785–1885.
 By the time it was completed he was an assistant professor of economics (1925–31) at Northwestern University.
-He went on the be an associate professor (1931–1938) in the Economics Department and was made a full professor in 1938.
+He went on to be an associate professor (1931–1938) in the Economics Department and was made a full professor in 1938.
 He remained at Northwestern until he retired in 1962 after 39 years in the faculty.

 He wrote a number of books.
 These include The American Whaleman (1928), Seamen Ashore (1952) and The History of American Merchant Seamen (1956).
 He also wrote articles for academic journals such as the Journal of the American Statistical Association, the Journal of Political Economy and the International Labour Review.